Things to Do in Michigan

 Play a round of golf before the summer rush begins.
 Spring is the start of golf season in Michigan, and the Thumb has no shortage of options.
 Consider playing a round at Century Oaks Golf Course in Elkton or Verona Hills Golf and Country Club in Bad Axe.

-Kayak Lake Huron - Fall In East Michigan, Turnip Rock
+Kayak Lake Huron - Fall in East Michigan, Turnip Rock

 Kayak Lake Huron – Turnip Rock | photo via @rachagainst_themachine